Chinese Orange Chicken with Rice or Noodles

 for Friday (Jummah) Lunch,

-which for my family is usually a rice based family meal,
+which for my family is usually a rice-based family meal,

-hence why I decided to serve it with rice.
+Hence, I decided to serve it with rice.

 I'm so glad I gave it a try,